snasyde/weather-request-tool/README.md

 ## Configuration

-- The latitude and longitude must be specified as decimal numbers in the `.env` file.
 - You can obtain an API key from OpenWeatherMap by registering on the [OpenWeatherMap website](https://openweathermap.org/) and creating an account.
 - Save your API key in the `.env` file as the `API_KEY` variable.